 Glyphosate Use for Optimum Field Performance

-By Jeff Wessel, Agronomy Trials Manager
+Crop Insights by Jeff Wessel, Agronomy Trials Manager

 - Glyphosate must contact and be retained on a weed canopy and diffuse through four absorption barriers before being translocated to its sub-cellular target site.

 - Environmental conditions, such as extremes in temperature, soil moisture, wind speed, and humidity can enhance or reduce glyphosate absorption and translocation.
 Long- or short-term droughty conditions most often reduce field performance.